 Later, as a university student increasingly absorbed in the anthropology and history of the Pacific, I retained this sense of Cook as an indomitable but apparently one-dimensional explorer, a man who wanted only to put lines on a map.
 Beginning research on the Marquesas Islands, I was fascinated by a drama of shamanism, taboo, tattoo, unfamiliar gender relations and cross-cultural exchange.
-Even as I began reading mariners’ journals for what they revealed of early encounters, the most celebrated of those seamen seemed a fixture of national histories rather than a character who might himself be an actor or locus of interest.
-Yet I was surprised on reading Cook’s account of first contact at Kamay, or Botany Bay.
-Following a landing famously resisted by the Gweagal, the seamen tried fruitlessly over subsequent days to initiate relationships with local people.
-Cook candidly acknowledged, “it was to no purpose, all they seem’d to want was for us to be gone.”
+Even as I began reading mariners’ journals for what they revealed of early encounters, Cook, the most celebrated of them, seemed a fixture of national histories rather than a character who might himself be an actor or locus of interest.
+Yet I was surprised when I read his account of first contact at Kamay, or Botany Bay, where the Endeavour’s crew was famously resisted by the Gweagal.
+After the seamen had tried fruitlessly to initiate relationships with local people, Cook candidly acknowledged, “it was to no purpose, all they seem’d to want was for us to be gone.”

 I was still more surprised, a few years later, to come across a monumental but obscure book by one of the participants in Cook’s second voyage.
-It had been anticipated that Joseph Banks would again accompany Cook on this expedition, which sought to establish once and for all whether any southern continent existed.
-But Banks had wanted to take a larger scientific party than he had on the Endeavour, there were rows about the suitability of the accommodation on the ships selected for the new voyage, and he angrily withdrew.
+Joseph Banks had been expected to again accompany Cook, this time on an expedition that sought to establish once and for all whether any southern continent existed.
+But Banks wanted to take a larger scientific party than he had on the Endeavour, and angrily withdrew after rows about the suitability of the accommodation on the ships selected for the new voyage.
 The hastily nominated substitute as natural historian was Johann Reinhold Forster, a polymath even by Enlightenment standards, who turned out to be both a brilliant observer and a difficult and contentious character, during and after the voyage.

 Though Forster avidly collected natural specimens, he was intensely interested in the Pacific peoples encountered over the three years of the voyage.
 Cook’s method was to use the summers to search for the hypothetical continent in far southern latitudes, and he interspersed those forays with extended cruises in the Pacific tropics.
-He sought refreshment at places he had previously visited, such as Tahiti and New Zealand, he investigated the situations of islands identified by earlier mariners, and he came upon others unknown until then to Europeans.
-Some visits were brief, others were extended, and some repeated: the Europeans would visit Society Islanders twice and at length, and the people of Queen Charlotte Sound three times, as well as meeting, for the first time, people in Vanuatu and New Caledonia among other islands and archipelagos.
+He sought refreshment at places he had previously visited, including Tahiti and New Zealand; he investigated the situations of islands identified by earlier mariners; and he came upon other islands previously unknown to Europeans.
+Some visits were brief, others extended, and some repeated: the Europeans would visit Society Islanders twice and at length, and the people of Queen Charlotte Sound three times, as well as meeting, for the first time, people in Vanuatu and New Caledonia among other islands and archipelagos.

 From the Admiralty’s perspective, the second voyage’s findings were negative: there was no great south land other than what might lie beyond ice, and certainly no land that offered produce or trade.
-But, for an empirical philosopher such as Forster, the wealth of discovery was extraordinary.
-He was prompted to write a 600-page book of “observations” made during the voyage, the bulk of which reflected on “manners and customs,” on human variety.
-He painstakingly detailed the behaviour, the institutions and the social condition of the various peoples the mariners had encountered.
-He was particularly interested in the condition of women, especially in places such as Tahiti, where they were evidently of high status and influential in political affairs.
+But for an empirical philosopher like Forster the wealth of discovery was extraordinary.
+He was prompted to write a 600-page book of “observations” made during the voyage, the bulk of which reflected on “manners and customs.”
+He painstakingly detailed the behaviour, the institutions and the social condition of the various peoples the mariners encountered.
+He was particularly interested in the condition of women, especially in places like Tahiti, where they were evidently of high status and influential in political affairs.
 Separately, he wrote the first extended essay about the moai, the great ancestral statues of Rapa Nui.
 That manuscript was lost in a Polish library until just a few years ago, reflecting the extent to which Cook voyage research is not done and dusted: even now, new material continues to be found.

 Forster’s intense curiosity regarding practices that were for him exotic, and the sheer variety of Islanders’ lives, was fully reciprocated by Pacific peoples.
 Some, like Indigenous Australians, were indeed cautious, and sought to avoid intruders, or at least maintain distance.
 But across Polynesia, local people, and particularly local people of high status, were eagerly interested in understanding these visitors from beyond the known universe, who came in great ships, bearing extraordinary things.
 Islanders keenly traded for fabrics, not least because Indigenous forms of beaten and woven cloth were of exceptional importance in their own regimes of value.
 The Tahitian chief Pomare, among many others, not only wanted novel things, but relationships.
 He understood that Cook was King George’s emissary, and presented the mariner with gifts for his sovereign.
 He wanted to extend the alliances he already had with the chiefs of other islands by embracing Peretania, as Britain was rendered in Tahitian.